 GeneratedBarcode myQRCodeWithLogo = QRCodeWriter.CreateQrCodeWithLogo("https://ironsoftware.com/", qrCodeLogo);

-// Logo will automatically be sized appropriately and snapped to the QR grid.
+// The logo will be automatically sized and positioned appropriately within the QR code grid.

 myQRCodeWithLogo.SaveAsPng("myQRWithLogo.png");